benguz/thelatepass.org/pages/doorstops/extension.md

 Or: pretend you’re acting.
 You and your fellow actor are about to perform a skit.
 You play the calm and reasonable character who (miraculously) can easily hold in laughter and anger.
 Your colleague is the idiot.
 They say stupid things.
 But, as the calm one, you have to somehow guide your companion to a good conclusion.

-## How the hell do I talk about my mental health?
+## How do I talk about mental health?
 A very common reason for needing an extension is that you’re struggling with psychological health.
 It’s also probably the toughest reason, because it doesn’t feel solid—you can’t give your teacher a list of things you have to do this week, or explain why you find the assignment hard, or point to your own or a family member’s physical illness to show that homework isn’t your only priority.
 Mental health is just that—it’s mental.
 You can’t hold it.
 You don’t get a runny nose or a cough.
 It presents itself as exhaustion, apathy (not caring about anything), basically a heavy gray fog that’s settled into your head.

 What’s worse, a lot of people still don’t understand that mental health is real.
 You might have classmates going around joking about it, or rolling their eyes at any mention of depression or anxiety.
 Your family might have a “suck it up” attitude.
 That turns a lonely experience into an even lonelier one, and might make asking for help a terrifying possibility.